UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 ### You MUST consider security

 Considering security will help keep your API secure and up to date, things like updating dependencies, IT health checks and considering what happens to user data will help here.
 The [security principles and standards](https://engineering.homeoffice.gov.uk/tags/security/) should help you to understand more of what is required.

+### You MUST validate inputs

+Input validation is the processing a verifying data entered into the API by other systems or users.
+The aim is to prevent invalid, malicious or malformed inputs.
+This increases the security of your API if you check for exploits such as [cross-site scripting (XSS)](https://owasp.org/www-community/attacks/xss/) and [injection attacks](https://owasp.org/www-community/Injection_Theory) among others.

+### You MUST consider authentication and authorisation

+Authentication and authorisation could be really important for your API, this can mean restricting certain tasks or functions to a limited number of users.
+A user should have the least privilege possible.
+Role Based Access Control (RBAC) is an example of how to implement this.

 ### You MUST test your API